What is the eye of a needle in the Bible?

 Jesus said, “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God” (Matthew 19:24.
 Similar verses are in Mark 10:25 and Luke 18:25).
 What is the eye of a needle, or a needle's eye?

-Many people have tried to explain this phrase.
-We believe it means exactly what it says, and does not need watered-down explanations to make it easier for a rich man to enter Heaven.
+We believe the phrase means exactly what it says, and does not need watering down to make it easier for a rich man to enter Heaven.
 We will show you why.

 Some say the needle's eye, or the eye of the needle, was a small gate at the entrance of Jerusalem and other cities.
-When the city-keepers had locked the main gates, camels and their owners who arrived after hours could squeeze through this gate.
+When the city-keepers had locked the main gates, camels and their owners who arrived after the lock-out could squeeze through this gate.

 But scholars have searched in vain to find ancient evidence that people referred to any of these gates as “the eye of a needle”.